 Horbury Churches Together (HCT) Youth Project

 Horbury Churches Together (HCT) runs a youth project entitled Horbury Breakthrough Youth Project, providing a range of opportunities for all young people.
-The Project aims to address a challenging but vital series of needs in its catchment area of Horbury, Lupset, Middlestown and Netherton, particulary with respect to disadvantaged and vulnerable young people.
+The Project aims to address a challenging but vital series of needs in its catchment area of Horbury, Lupset, Middletown and Netherton, particularly with respect to disadvantaged and vulnerable young people.

 Aims:

-- To enable young people to maximise their potential by improving and enhancing their social, literacy and comprehension skills
+To enable young people to maximise their potential by improving and enhancing their self-esteem, social, literacy and comprehension skills and capabilities on an individual and group basis.

-- To provide holistic and more comprehensive, guidance and support for young people which is not available in these areas
+To provide holistic and more comprehensive, guidance and support for young people which is not available in our catchment areas

 In order to deliver these objectives, we:

-- Provide a safe, welcoming and non judgemental space for young people to use under the helpful and supportive guidance of empathetic leaders, some of whom who are professional and some volunteers
+Provide a safe, welcoming and non-judgemental space for young people to use under the helpful and supportive guidance of empathetic leaders, some of whom who are professional and some volunteers.
+These are provided in individual, small group and larger activity formats

-- Access open to all, at no cost to attendees, to ensure that no young person is prevented from benefiting no matter what their financial status
+Access open to all, predominantly at no cost to attendees, to ensure that no young person is prevented from benefiting no matter what their financial status

 History